dfeu1/Producer-Consumer/README.md

 ### Examples

-Examples of the programming runnning are given as follows:
+Examples of the programming runnning are given as follows: (9 produces, 9 consumes)

 ```
 produced 43 [0]